breyshaw/A-Terribly-Fated-Tracker/README.md

 The Legend of Zelda Majora's Mask: 2000
 Published by: Nintendo of America Inc.

+## Game
-## and of course, Nintendo for making such an awesome game!
+And of course, Nintendo for making such an awesome game!

+### Special
+A very special thank you to Ben Manley and Jurgen Stevens for teaching me how to learn.
+I'll never stop.